 The CIFs are a pair of funds – the Clean Technology Fund (CTF) and the Strategic Climate Fund (SCF) – aimed at helping developing countries pilot low-emissions and climate-resilient development.
 Each fund is governed by a trust fund committee with equal representation from contributor and recipient countries.
 The CTF trust fund committee oversees the fund’s operations, provides strategic direction, and approves and oversees programming and projects.
-The SCF trust fund committee advises strategic direction for three targeted programs: (1) the Forest Investment Program (FIP), (2) the Pilot Program for Climate Resilience (PPCR), and (3) the Scaling up Renewable Energy Program (SREP).
+The SCF trust fund committee advises on strategic direction for three targeted programs: (1) the Forest Investment Program (FIP), (2) the Pilot Program for Climate Resilience (PPCR), and (3) the Scaling up Renewable Energy Program (SREP).
 Each of these programs is governed by its own subcommittee.

-- Request the floor to speak during committee discussions;
+- Request the floor to speak during committee discussions

-- Recommend external experts to speak on a specific agenda item.
+- Recommend external experts to speak on a specific agenda item

-CSO Observers have the following responsibilities:
+CSO observers have the following responsibilities:

-- Preparing for meetings and gathering input from members of their organization/networks/community on issues scheduled to be discussed at CIF meetings;
+- Preparing for meetings and gathering input from members of their organization/networks/community on issues scheduled to be discussed at CIF meetings

-- Sharing information and lessons from the meetings with the larger civil society community to whom they are accountable.
+- Sharing information and lessons from the meetings with the larger civil society community to whom they are accountable

 Observer positions are volunteer (unpaid) positions.
-Travel costs for representatives from developing countries to attend CIF Committee meetings may be covered by the budget of the CIF Administrative Unit upon request.
+Travel costs for representatives from developing countries to attend CIF committee meetings may be covered by the budget of the CIF Administrative Unit upon request.
 Travel costs for developed country observers are covered by the observer organizations.